Skip to content

 You'll need a GitHub Account to follow these steps.
 If you're not git-savvy, it's probably easier for you to use the GitHub Desktop application for the following steps.

-- Create a fork and clone it of the example vault.
+1. Create a fork and clone the example vault project.
 Now you should have a local copy you can work with.

 When you want to add a brand new query, please do the following:

-- Check via search if there's maybe already a file with the same goal.
+1. Check via search if there's maybe already a file with the same goal.
 Then it might be best to add your query as a Variant of this existing file.
-A Variant of a query does, in the end, produces the same or a very similar/enhanced result like the Basic query, but adds more convenient, better readability, better usability or similar.
+A Variant of a query does, in the end, produce the same or a very similar/enhanced result like the Basic query, but adds more convenience, better readability, better usability or the like.

-- If you don't find anything, create a new file under folder "20 Dataview Queries"
+2. If you don't find anything related, create a new file under folder "20 Dataview Queries".

-- Give it a descriptive name that describes the general goal of your query.
+3. Choose a descriptive name indicating the general goal of your query.
 Read the existing titles to get an idea.

-- If necessary, add test data for your query.
-See Contribution#Add test data for details
+6. If necessary, add test data for your query.
+See Contribution#Add test data for details.

-- Done - good job!
-The second step is to share your contribution with us
+7. Done - good job!
+The second step is to share your contribution with us.

-This is a vault about dataview, but one of dataviews strength is it versatility and usability with other plugins.
+This is a vault about Dataview, but one of Dataview's strengths is its seamless and versatile integration with other community plugins.
 Still, we want to keep this vault as slim as possible, so if you want to add a query that requires an additional plugin, please do the following:

 1. Install the additional plugin in your local copy